 Earning potential varies greatly depending on the country you are teaching in.
 As a (rough) general rule, you will often find that when working abroad you will earn considerably more than the local English teachers.
-This allows you to have a very nice life and explore the country and culture.
-In fact in some countries like China or Korea, an EFL teacher can earn more money than they can teaching in the UK and still easily save 50% of their income.
-Currently it is not uncommon to earn around 4,000 US$ a month in the Far East and, depending on which part you are in, save 1,500$ - 2,000$.
-In the UK it is not the most lucrative career, but it does allow you great flexibility - see Career Opportunities.
-Those entering into the TEFL world do not usually do so to become wealthy; it is much more common to become an EFL teacher to have rich, valuable and varied experience while earning.
+This allows you to have a very nice lifestyle and explore the country and culture.
+In fact in some countries like China or Korea, an EFL teacher can earn more money than they can, teaching in the UK and still easily save 50% of their income.
+Currently, it is not uncommon to earn around 4,000 US$ a month in the Far East and, depending on which part you are in, save 1,500$ – 2,000$ a month.
+In the UK it is not the most lucrative career, but it does allow you great flexibility – see Career Opportunities.
+Those entering into the TEFL world do not usually do so to become wealthy; it is much more common to become an EFL teacher to have rich, valuable, and varied experience while earning.

 you want to discuss initial thoughts, give us a call or, if you prefer, send an email.